jb9485/hass-rtl433-us/README.md

 - **Mosquitto Broker Compatibility**: Works out-of-the-box with Home Assistant's built-in MQTT broker.
 - **Frequency Hopping Example**: Supports configurations for scanning both 433 MHz and 915 MHz (e.g., using multiple dongles).

 This add-on is particularly useful for US users dealing with FCC-regulated frequencies, ensuring reliable performance without the need for custom hardware modifications.
+At least in theory.

 ## Requirements
 - **Home Assistant**: Version 2023.6 or later (with Supervisor for add-on management).
-- **Hardware**: RTL-SDR Blog V4 dongle (recommended; other RTL-SDR v3+ devices may work with reduced features).
+- **Hardware**: RTL-SDR Blog V4 dongle (recommended; other RTL-SDR v3+ devices may work with reduced features.
+Or they may run amok in your fridge and spoil all your milk.
+I don't have one to test and be sure.).
 - **MQTT Integration**: Enabled in Home Assistant with a running broker (e.g., Mosquitto add-on).
 - **USB Access**: Ensure your Home Assistant host (e.g., HAOS on Raspberry Pi) has USB passthrough enabled for the RTL-SDR dongle.